joao-porfirio/LivingInABigMetropolis/README.md

 Game 2D using Java and Javax Swing.
-The goal was show life and the problems to live in a big city.
+The goal was show life and the problems to live in a big metropolis.